markelaugust74/Advanced-Physics-Sandbox/CONTRIBUTING.md

-please add notes explaining thank you!
+if you contribute please add notes explaining what you did thank you!